 “Any company, regardless of size, type or industry, should look into captive insurance programs,” he says.
 “Otherwise, they could be missing out on an opportunity to leverage its features to get more competitive.”

-Smart Business spoke with Thomas about captive programs, how they’re structured and what makes a good candidate.
+Smart Business spoke with Seger about captive programs, how they’re structured and what makes a good candidate.

 In what ways can captive insurance programs lower costs for companies?